drewdeponte/octopusci/README.markdown

 ### Intelligent Multi-Branch Queueing

-Octopusci intelligently manages its job queue by by simply updating any pending jobs with the newly pushed branch data.
+OctopusCI intelligently manages its job queue by by simply updating any pending jobs with the newly pushed branch data.
 This means that at any given point in time there is only ever one pending job for each branch.
-When, a code push comes into Octopusci it first looks to see if there is already a pending job for the branch that was pushed.
+When, a code push comes into OctopusCI it first looks to see if there is already a pending job for the branch that was pushed.
 If there is, it simply updates the jobs associated branch data.
 If there is not already a pending job then it queues a new job for that branch.

 ### GitHub Integration ###

-Octopusci was designed specifically to integrate cleanly with GitHub's push notifications system.
-At some point in the future Octopusci may support more than just GitHub but for the time being GitHub is our primary focus.
+OctopusCI was designed specifically to integrate cleanly with GitHub's push notifications system.
+At some point in the future OctopusCI may support more than just GitHub but for the time being GitHub is our primary focus.

 Install Guide